Emotional Regulation: What Is It and How Do I Do It?

 Make time for things that give you release while lighting you up: Something I’ve made sure to do recently is schedule in time for things that not only give me release but also things I love.
 I’ve made sure to carve out time for yoga, movement therapy, and flow dance meditation.

 This doesn’t have to be something you do specifically.
 Everyone is different, so it’s all about finding something that gives you both.
-It could be anything from football to simply going for a walk in nature.
-Whatever works for you.
-Somatic practices work well - I love Emotional Freedom Technique EFT) and many clients do an embodied practice, chakra dancing or EMDR.
+It could be anything from football to simply going for a walk in nature—whatever works for you.
+Somatic practices work well—I love the Emotional Freedom Technique (EFT), and many clients do an embodied practice, chakra dancing, or EMDR.

 Another great technique to make time for, especially before a big event or important meeting at work, is the 4-7-8 breathing technique.
 It’s a fantastic tool to manage anxiety at the moment, regulate your nervous system and reduce stress.
 All you need to do is: